 Luna Salada

-This small, isolated and utterly magical Luna Salada hotel, built entirely of salt blocks, overlooks the spectacularly surreal Uyuni salt flats from a low bluff – giving an impression of being on the edge of another planet.
+The clue to what makes Luna Salada extraordinary and unique is in its name, which translates as 'salt moon'.
+Built almost entirely of salt blocks, this isolated hotel overlooks the spectacularly surreal Uyuni salt flats from a low bluff, giving the impression of being on the edge of another planet.

 Guestrooms are modest but all have heaters, electric blankets and cosy bedspreads.
-The rooms are built along one side of a long corridor, opposite which there is a sitting area with large bay windows framing wonderful views of the salt flats.
+The rooms are built along one side of a long corridor, with a sitting area and large bay windows framing wonderful views of the salt flats.

 Papagaio